Savarna voters are angry with the BJP for its caste census – but they have nowhere else to go

 Other Hindutva supporters also speculated that the decision had been made with an eye on the eastern state.
 Bihar is known for its social-justice politics and the BJP has never had its own chief minister there.

 However, party workers in other states said they were confused about why the BJP would risk appearing to be no different from its opponents when it comes to the caste census.
-“I can’t tell how it will benefit us but I can see the Congress gaining from this because Rahul Gandhi raised this demand,” said a Madhya Pradesh BJP leader, requesting anonymity so be could express his views candidly.
+“I can’t tell how it will benefit us but I can see the Congress gaining from this because Rahul Gandhi raised this demand,” said a Madhya Pradesh BJP leader, requesting anonymity so he could express his views candidly.

 “The BJP has grown because of its focus on Hindus, not caste politics,” this person argued.
 “Brahmins, Thakurs, Baniyas, Kayasthas – upper castes on the whole – view us a certain way.
 This is not what they expect of us.
 I don’t know what the party leadership is thinking.”